The Persuaders!: Redubbed versions

 The German dubbing was described as "a unique mixture of street slang and ironic tongue-in-cheek remarks' and it 'even mentioned Lord Sinclair becoming 007 on one or two occasions".
 Dialogue frequently broke the fourth wall with lines like "Junge, lass doch die Sprüche, die setzen ja die nächste Folge ab!" ('Lad, just quit the big talk, or they'll cancel the next episode!') in S01/E05 at 44:36 or "Du musst jetzt etwas schneller werden, sonst bist Du nicht synchron" ('You have to speed up [talk faster] now, or else you won't be in sync').

 Research from the University of Hamburg notes the only common elements between Die Zwei and The Persuaders! are the images.
 Other than "the linguistic changes entailed by the process of translation, result in radically different characterizations of the protagonists of the series.
 The language use in the translations is characterized by a greater degree of sexual explicitness and verbal violence, as well as an unveiled pro-American attitude which is not found in the source texts."

 In 2006, a news story by CBS News on the German dubbing industry mentioned The Persuaders!
 The report discovered that many German dubbing artists believed that 'staying exactly true to the original was not always the highest aim'.
-Rainer Brandt, co-ordinator of the German dubbing of The Persuaders! and Curtis' dubbing voice, said: 'This spirit was invoked by the person who oversaw the adaption and also performed [Tony] Curtis' role: when a company says they want something to be commercially successful, to make people laugh, I give it a woof.
-I make them laugh like they would in a Bavarian beer garden.'
+Rainer Brandt, co-ordinator of the German dubbing of The Persuaders! and Curtis' dubbing voice, said: "When a company says they want something to be commercially successful, to make people laugh, I give it a woof.
+I make them laugh like they would in a Bavarian beer garden."

 Other researchers suggest that international versions of The Persuaders! were given different translations, simply because the original English series would not have made sense to local audiences.
 For instance, the nuanced differences between the accents and manners of Curtis, the American self-made millionaire Danny Wilde from the Brooklyn slums, and Moore, the most polished British Lord Sinclair, would be hard to convey to foreign viewers.
 Argentinian academic Sergio Viaggio commented "how could it have been preserved in Spanish?
 By turning Curtis into a low class Caracan and Moore into an aristocratic Madrileño?
 Here, not even the approach that works with My Fair Lady would be of any avail; different sociolects of the same vernacular will not do — much less in subtitling, where all differences in accent are irreparably lost."